decision-standards/sis-adss-mcp/README.md

 - **SIS (Standard Intent Specification)** → what a valid decision looks like
 - **ADSS (Agentic Decision System Specification)** → how systems are structured

-Together, this enables:
+Together, this enables something that does not currently exist:

-- validation of decision contracts
-- mapping of decision points inside systems
-- detection of structural gaps
-- system-level explanation of behavior
+→ system-level validation

 ---